 COMMON BRAND NAME(S): Humulin 50-50

-HOW TO USE: Read the Patient Information Leaflet before you start using this insulin and each time you get a refill.
-If you have any questions, consult your doctor or pharmacist.
+HOW TO USE: Read the Patient Information Leaflet provided by your pharmacist before you start using combination isophane/regular insulin and each time you get a refill.
+If you have any questions, ask your doctor, diabetes educator, or pharmacist.

-Gently roll the vial or cartridge, turning it upside down and back to mix the medication.
+Before using, gently roll the vial or cartridge, turning it upside down and right side up 10 times to mix the medication.
 Do not shake the container.
-Check the product visually for clumps or discoloration.
+Check this product visually for particles or discoloration.
 If either is present, do not use the insulin.
 Combination isophane/regular insulin should look evenly cloudy/milky after mixing.
 Do not use if you see clumps of white material, a "frosty" appearance, or particles stuck to the sides of the vial or cartridge.

 Additional Humulin 50-50 Information